-See section A(a)(1) Taxes/Duties Payable with respect to taxes.
+See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement with respect to taxes.

 With respect to fees, it is not possible to estimate costs of proceedings in the Cayman Islands courts to enforce a lease for a hypothetical case where the relevant facts are not known.

 The procedure for the termination of a lease is a matter to be determined by the terms agreed between the parties in that lease.

 Whether the lessee is entitled to claim any immunity from suit, execution, attachment or other legal process will depend on its actual identity.
 If the lessee is a sovereign body or other government organ (whether autonomous or quasi-autonomous), the lessee may be able to claim sovereign immunity.